hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 ![top 20 rows in a tabular form](/img/top-20-rows-tabular-form.png)

-In the code below a filter is used to count the predicted delays, actual delays and total.
+In the code below, a filter is used to count the predicted delays, actual delays and total.
 This is then used to calculate the ratio wrong, correct, false positive.
 These type of calculations would be useful for continued analysis of models in production.

 ![delays, actual delays and total](/img/filter-count-predicted-delays.png)